Devin Townsend discography

 In 2007, Townsend disbanded both Strapping Young Lad and The Devin Townsend Band to spend more time with his family and less time touring.
 That year, a solo comedic concept album, Ziltoid the Omniscient, was released.
 Townsend put his music on hiatus for a year, doing production work for other artists.
 In late 2008, he began recording a four-album series called the Devin Townsend Project, using a different musical style and band of supporting musicians for each album.
 The first entry in the series, a relatively quiet rock album called Ki, was released in May 2009, reaching number 26 in Finland and appearing on the UK Indie and UK Rock charts.
 The second album in the series, a more heavy album called Addicted, was released in November 2009, reaching number 36 in Finland and number 2 on the US Heatseekers chart.
 The third and fourth albums in the series, a metal album called Deconstruction and a new-age album called Ghost, were released simultaneously on June 20, 2011.
-After the four albums Townsend decided to continue under the Devin Townsend Project moniker and released the fifth record, entitled Epicloud, on September 18, 2012.
-The first album in its eponymous series, Casualties of Cool, was released on May 14, 2014.
-The most recent studio albums include a double concept album project called Z² and seventh Devin Townsend Project album Transcendence, released on October 27, 2014, and September 9, 2016, respectively.
-Townsend released his next solo album titled Empath on March 29, 2019.
-On December 3, 2021, he released The Puzzle and Snuggles, his next two studio albums, simultaneously.
-Lightwork, along with a 2nd disk Deluxe Edition, was released on November 4, 2022.
-On the 25th of October 2025, Devin released his latest studio album "Powernerd".
+After the four albums Townsend decided to continue under the Devin Townsend Project moniker and released three more albums, entitled Epicloud, Z², and Transcendence on September 18, 2012, February 22, 2014, and September 9, 2016 respectively.
+During this time, Townsend also released Casualties of Cool in collaboration with Ché Aimee Dorval on May 14, 2014.
+Townsend has since released six albums under his own name: Empath on March 29, 2019, The Puzzle and Snuggles on December 3, 2021, Lightwork on November 4, 2022, PowerNerd on October 25, 2024, and The Moth on May 29, 2026.